derat/intransigence/README.md

 A link to a page can be suffixed with `!force_amp` or `!force_nonamp` to force it to always be rewritten to the AMP or non-AMP version of the page.

+### Non-selectable text

+Text within a code block can be wrapped between `‹` and `›` to indicate that it shouldn't be selectable by the user.
+This can be used to make it easier to copy-and-paste a series of shell commands that are prefixed with a prompt character like `$` or `#`.

 ## Implementation

 ### `render` package